AlexsLemonade/OpenScPCA-analysis/README.md

 ### Local Setup

-To setup, you will need a Git client, mini conda, R or Python and a editor of your choice.
-Please see [Technical Setup] for detailed instructions to create a local setup.
+To setup, you will need a Git client, mini conda, R or Python and an editor of your choice.
+Please see [Technical Setup] (#STUB_LINK) for detailed instructions to create a local setup.

 ### Accessing Data